 - Coverage years: Back to 2003 for all subject areas

 - Book types: Monographs, edited volumes, major reference works, and graduate level text books

 Open Access Journals

-Out of the 21,000+ active journals indexed in Scopus, approximately 3,800 are listed as open access (OA).
+Out of the 21,500+ active journals indexed in Scopus, more than 4,200 are listed as open access (OA).
 In Scopus, journals are identified as OA if they are registered with either the Directory of Open Access Journals or the Directory of Open Access Scholarly Resources, and are the following OA journal types:

 - Gold OA & Gold (waived) Journals: Journals in which an Article Processing Charge (APC) has been paid and all articles are available online without any restrictions

 - Subsidized Journals: Journals which do not charge an APC, but instead are subsidized by other means (including university, government, agency, corporate sponsorship, print subscriptions, and advertising)

 Note that, in Scopus, OA is only recognized at the journal level and not at the article level, which means the following journal types are not identified in Scopus as OA:

 - Hybrid OA Journals: Subscription-based journals that offer an APC-based OA option